krzbanas/personal-science/content/post/2019-11-01_FTIR_Spectrum_Clean_Theme.md

 ```
 {{< figure library= "true" src="FTIR_Spectrum_01.png" title="FTIR spectrum with ggplot2 - clean theme" >}}

+It is possible to manually set the colour scheme for the variable.
+Here variable `Resolution` values are mapped to various colours when defining `cols5` vector.
+Then, with plot declaration, `scale_colour_manual (values = cols5)` is added.

 ```r
 #manual colour scheme defined by external variable